Readers Question: What caused the massive decrease in the debt to GDP ratio for the UK following World War II?

 UK post-war inflation

-Inflation helps reduce real value of debt.
-This occurred in 1970s.
-Though interest rates did rise in 70s to give some compensation to bond holders.
+Inflation helps reduce the real value of debt.
+This occurred in the 1970s.
+Though interest rates did rise in the 70s to give some compensation to bondholders.

 UK post-war budget deficit

 What caused economic growth in the post-war period?